Welcome to Year 7 at Settle College!

 - There are Cluster Headteacher meetings every half-term, where good practice is shared across the primary and secondary phases.

-- Individual student meetings are held at primary schools for all primary students prior to transition, led by the Assistant head teacher for Student Services and Student Services.
+- Individual student meetings are held at primary schools for all primary students prior to transition, led by the Head of Year and SENCo.